Carpet vs Hardwood Lifetime Cost Calculator

 The annualized carpet cost Cc is:

-In words: you divide the one-time carpet installation cost by the number of years you expect the carpet to last, then add what you expect to spend each year on cleaning or maintenance.
+In practice, that means you divide the installed carpet cost by the years you expect to keep it, then add what you plan to spend each year on cleaning or routine upkeep.

 Hardwood annualized cost